abheet22/django_video_processing/README.md

 # django_video_processing
-This project handles the uploading and downloading of files using django.
+This project handles the uploading and downloading of video files in django.
 Complete documentation coming soon!